frudas24/drive-2.0-spike/README.md

   * loading/creating files from the Drive UI - to avoid access privilege issues
     * ~~create in the right folder~~
   * enable moving to a folder from within the app
-  * enable renaming within the app
   * keep the folder/s when saving
   * inherit sharing properties when created in a folder
   * sharing from within the app
-  * can we use a single page instead of redirects from /gd, and use pushState to replace history when a file is created etc?
+  * ~~can we use a single page instead of redirects from /gd, and use pushState to replace history when a file is created etc?~~
   * rename file from the app (don't force the name to be the same as central node)
     * ensure name is preserved when saving
 * can we work in a meaningful way with completely public/read maps